 Hispanics, or Americans who are born in Latin regions, form a major section of the society in America.
-According to a recent research, almost 90 percent of Hispanic youth in America want to study further and continue education.
-However, in reality, less than 50 percent of total Hispanic youth actually get into university.
+According to recent research, almost 90 percent of Hispanic youth in America want to study further and continue education.
+However, in reality, less than 50 percent of the total Hispanic youth actually get into university.
 But there are so many scholarships for Hispanics available!

 The reasons for the discrepancy are many.
 According to the Pew Hispanic Center, language is a major barrier.
 Apart from this, Hispanic youth are more inclined towards supporting their families at the earliest and so, many of them drop out of school to lend a hand at home.

 Cultural difference and incompatibility is another reason which causes 18 to 25-year-old students who wish to get a bachelor’s degree to hesitate and stay away from college.
 In order to encourage Hispanic students to continue education, several institutions, groups, and surroundings offer scholarships for minorities.
 Below given are some of the popular school scholarships available for Hispanics.

 As the name indicates, this scholarship is offered by Walmart.
 The deadline for the scholarship varies yearly.
 Under this grant, Hispanics stand to obtain between $1,000 and $2,500 as scholarships.
 The conditions of eligibility are that the student should be a permanent resident of the US or a citizen of US, among others.
 This scholarship is provided in certain majors and regions only.